Cryptanalyzing a class of image encryption schemes based on Chinese Remainder Theorem: Introduction

 \section{Introduction}

-Transmission and storage of digital data both have dual requirement of conduction efficiency and security, which makes compression and encryption be combined together.
-According to the order they meet, the mode of joint compression and encryption schemes can be categorized into three classes: encryption on compressed data \cite{Shujun:AnalysiBS:JEI06,Wu:Integrate:IEEETM:2005}; simultaneous compression and encryption \cite{Zhou:ISPL:2007,Zhou:IEEETCASI:2008,Jakimoski:Analysis:IEEEMultimedia08,Li:BreakingSecLZW:ICME2011,ChenJY:Joint:TCSII11}; compression on encrypted data \cite{chang:cryptanalysis:2002,Zhang:ITIFS:2011,Klinc:CompressAES:IEEEIT2012}.
-Recently, Chinese Remainder Theorem (CRT) were used to construct simultaneous compression and encryption scheme or provide basis for building efficient encryption schemes.
+Both the transmission and the storage of digital data have dual requirements of high operating efficiency and security, which lead to the joint operations of compression and encryption.
+According to the order of the operations, joint compression and encryption schemes can be categorized into three classes: encryption on compressed data \cite{Shujun:AnalysiBS:JEI06,Wu:Integrate:IEEETM:2005,Chen:IS:2010}; simultaneous compression and encryption \cite{Zhou:ISPL:2007,Zhou:IEEETCASI:2008,Jakimoski:Analysis:IEEEMultimedia08,Li:BreakingSecLZW:ICME2011,ChenJY:Joint:TCSII11}; compression on encrypted data \cite{chang:cryptanalysis:2002,Zhang:ITIFS:2011,Klinc:CompressAES:IEEEIT2012}.
+Recently, Chinese Remainder Theorem (CRT) is used in constructing simultaneous compression and encryption schemes or the basis of some efficient encryption algorithms.

-The earliest known example of CRT can be found in book, \textit{The Mathematical Classic of Sunzi}, written by Chinese mathematician Sun Tzu about the 5-th century.
-In 1247, another Chinese mathematician Jiushao Qin generalized it into a statement about simultaneous congruences and provided complete solution in \textit{Mathematical Treatise in Nine Sections} \cite{SHEN:AHES:1988}.
-Antiquity of Chinese mathematician's study on the remainder problem (and maybe sparsity of Chinese mathematician's contribution to classic mathematics) makes the complete form of the statement be called Chinese Remainder Theorem.
-As a fundamental theorem in number theory, it has been widely used in various fields of information technology, e.g. speed up RSA algorithm \cite{Yen:ITC:2003} \cite{Wang:ITSP:2010}; secret sharing \cite{Goldreich:ITIT:2000}.
-For comprehensive survey of cryptographic application of CRT, please refer to \cite{Ding:CRT:96}.
+The earliest known example of CRT can be found in the book, \textit{The Mathematical Classic of Sunzi}, written by Chinese mathematician Sun Tzu in the fifth century.
+In 1247, another Chinese mathematician Jiushao Qin generalized it into a statement about simultaneous congruences and provided the complete solution in \textit{Mathematical Treatise in Nine Sections} \cite{SHEN:AHES:1988}.
+Antiquity of Chinese mathematicians' study on the remainder problem (and maybe sparsity of Chinese mathematicians' contribution to classic mathematics) made the complete form of the statement be called Chinese Remainder Theorem.
+As a fundamental theorem in number theory, it has been widely used in various fields of information security, e.g. speed up implementation of the RSA algorithm \cite{Yen:ITC:2003,Wang:ITSP:2010}, secret sharing \cite{Goldreich:ITIT:2000}, and secure code \cite{Ling:CodeCRT:IEEETIT2001}.
+For a comprehensive survey of the cryptographic applications of CRT and chaos-based cryptanalysis, please refer to \cite{Ding:CRT:96} and \cite{Li:Rules:IJBC2006}, respectively.